Constitutive Manifold Neural Networks: Case Study

 \refFIG{\ref{fig:ref_ori}} illustrates the reference solution under orientation uncertainty, as randomisation of principal directions leads to localised changes in heat flow alignment.
 The mean temperature field, depicted in \refFIG{\ref{fig:ref_mean_ori_YZ}}, aligns closely with the deterministic solution.
 The standard deviation, shown in \refFIG{\ref{fig:ref_std_ori_YZ}}, reveals lower uncertainty near the entry patch at $(-0.025,0)$, where the gradient direction is largely preserved.
 However, further from the entry point, uncertainty increases as heat flows toward the patches at $(0,0.025)$ and $(0.025,0)$, reflecting the effects of orientation variability.

-The influence of orientation is even more pronounced in \refFIG{\ref{fig:min_angle_YZ}} and \refFIG{\ref{fig:max_angle_YZ}}, which depict the lower (5\%) and upper (95\%) angle percentile temperature fields, respectively.
-The lower-angle field shows clear deviations from the mean, with noticeable shifts in heat distribution.
-The upper-angle field exhibits even greater changes, emphasizing the sensitivity of the temperature field to orientation variations.
+The influence of orientation is even more pronounced in the temperature fields shown in \refFIG{\ref{fig:min_angle_YZ}} and \refFIG{\ref{fig:max_angle_YZ}}, which corresponds to the lower (5\%) and upper (95\%) angle percentile, respectively.
+The temperature field for the lower-angle shows clear deviations from the mean, with noticeable shifts in heat distribution.
+The temperature field for the upper-angle exhibits even greater changes, emphasizing the sensitivity of the temperature field to orientation variations.
 This behaviour is further reflected in the probability distributions presented in \refFIG{\ref{fig:ref_pdf_ori}}, where orientation uncertainty leads to significant variations in the statistical characteristics of the temperature field.
 Compared to scaling uncertainty, orientation-driven variability causes more spatially distributed heat transport.

 To train the networks, the optimised hyper-parameters were 500 epochs, a batch size of 32, hidden layers of sizes 32 and 8, a sigmoid activation function, and a learning rate of $7.5\times e^{-3}$.
 Table \ref{tab:ori_results} summarises the training performance of the MLP, SPDNet and CMNN architectures on the random-orientation data set.
 Although the performance gaps are smaller than in the scaling-uncertainty case, the MLP again shows slightly lower consistency and accuracy.
 SPDNet exhibits the smallest variation, particularly in the validation loss, whereas CMNN attains the lowest test and training losses.
 All three models perform consistently across the ten repeated experiments.
 The normalised per-sample norms in Table \ref{tab:ori_norm_results} show that CMNN consistently outperforms SPDNet and, in particular, the MLP.
 In \refFIG{\ref{fig:his_ori}}, a similar phenomenon to that seen in the scaling-uncertainty training histories appears: the MLP displays the most erratic behaviour, SPDNet is smoother, and CMNN remains the most stable, although it requires more epochs to converge.